 Now again list branches, you will get that master will be your active branch.

 Now push your newly created branch ‘stage1‘ to remote git repository.
 To push new branch first switch to that branch.

 $ git checkout stage1 Switched to branch 'stage1'

-Now use following command to push your branch ‘stage1’ to remote git repository.
+Now use the following command to push your branch ‘stage1’ to the remote git repository.